EU antitrust procedure

 4. the Commission discovering alleged breaches of competition law during a sector inquiry

-Investigations follow a set process and ensure companies under investigation have the opportunity to defend themselves (see Practice Note: European Commission’s powers of inspection (dawn raids) and the rights of defence).
+Investigations follow a set process and ensure companies under investigation have the opportunity to defend themselves.
+See Practice Note: Rights of defence in European Commission competition proceedings.
 Investigations can take several years to complete.

 For detailed information on the investigation process, see Practice Note: EU investigation process.
-For a flowchart setting out the different stages of a Commission investigation, see EU investigations—steps in investigations–flowchart.
+For a flowchart setting

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.